YottaDB/YDBDoc/MessageRecovery/errors.rst

 EXTRFMT
 ----------------------

-EXTRFMT, Extract error: invalid record format - no records found
+EXTRFMT, Extract error: invalid record format - no records found.

 MUPIP Error: This indicates that LOAD could not process the sequential output file because the record after the header is invalid.